littlebunch/graphql-rs/README.md

 ```
 The client will be available at  http://localhost:8080/graphiql.
 ## Sample Queries
-The nice thing about graphql is that it's self-documenting as illustrated by the client's "Documentation Explorer".
-To get you started, here are some sample queries you can paste into the client of your choice, e.g. Insomnia, Postman or the local graphiql playground:
+To get you started, here are some sample queries you can paste into the client of your choice, e.g. Insomnia, Postman or the local graphiql playground.
+Use either http://localhost:8080/graphql or https://rs.littlebunch.com/graphql.

 #### Food UPC 000000018753 with all nutrient data:
 ```
 {